Allylamines for Ringworm

 How Well It Works

 Side effects are rare when you use allylamine creams to treat ringworm.
+But some people have noticed these problems:

 If you are taking antifungal pills, your doctor may monitor your blood count and liver function during treatment to watch for any bad side effects.
 This may not be needed in people who are otherwise healthy.